 In past years, Voth has served as Chorus Director of the Pioneer Valley Symphony Chorus (MA), as Director of the Symphonic Chorale at Gordon College (MA), as Assistant Conductor of the New Haven Chorale (CT), and as a conductor with the Connecticut Children’s Chorus.
 She has been a member of the music faculty at Western New England University (where she also served as music coordinator), at Gordon College in Wenham, MA and at the Ithaca College School of Music in Ithaca, NY.
 Previously she was also the choral director at Perkiomen Valley High School in Collegeville, PA.
 For many summers Voth served on the faculty of the Masterworks Festival in Winona Lake, IN and the Csehy Summer School of Music in Langhorne, PA (now Houghton, NY).
-She has been active as a guest conductor for choral festivals, most recently for the OAKE national conference (March, 2013), and will conduct the Rhode Island All-State High School Chorus in March of 2014.
+She has been active as a guest conductor for choral festivals, most recently for the OAKE national conference (March, 2013), and the Rhode Island All-State High School Chorus (March, 2014).

 Voth received her doctoral degree (DMA) from The Hartt School, Univ. of Hartford (CT), where she was the recipient of the Regents’ Honor Award for graduate students.
 Her master’s degree (MM) was from Westminster Choir College of Rider University (NJ), and her bachelor’s degree (BME), magna cum laude, was from Wheaton College Conservatory of Music (IL).
-Ellen, her husband, Greg, and their daughter, Heather Joylin, make their home in Rocky Hill, CT.
+Ellen, her husband, Greg, and their daughter, Heather Joylin, make their home in West Hartford, CT.